Anthoni-Mathias/game_finder/README.md

 2. Fonts were taken from [Google Fonts](https://fonts.google.com/).

-3. [Materialize](https://materializecss.com/) UI components help in constructing attractive, consistent, and functional web pages and web apps, while adhering to modern web design principles such as browser portability, device independence, and graceful degradation.
+3. [Bootstrap](https://getbootstrap.com/) UI components help in constructing attractive, consistent, and functional web pages and web apps, while adhering to modern web design principles such as browser portability, device independence, and graceful degradation.

-4. [Bootstrap](https://getbootstrap.com/) Quickly design and customize responsive.
 ### Frameworks
 1. [jQuery](https://jquery.com/) is a fast, small, and feature-rich JavaScript library.
 It was used in this project to simplify the DOM.